sportsdunia logo

 Babar Hayat played a stellar innings for Hong Kong (Image credits: ICC official X account/@ICC)

 Babar Hayat’s 122 for Hong Kong against Oman in 2016 was nothing short of defiant brilliance.
 The only T20I century by a Hong Kong player in Asia Cup history, it was fearless, direct, and utterly without stage fright.
-Each shot spoke of ambition, not survival.
+Each shot by Babar Hayat spoke of ambition, not survival.
 It proved that the Asia Cup isn’t just for the giants.
 It is a stage where emerging nations can author their own best performances in Asia Cup history.

 Player NameOpponentFormatRecordYear